skr0x1c0/xpl/README.md

 - New OS installation (No additional Apps installed)
 - WiFi and Bluetooth turned off
 - Not signed in to iCloud
-- Started `xe_smbx` and `xe_kmem` immediately after system boot
+- Started `xpl_smbx` and `xpl_kmem` immediately after system boot

-**NOTE: **: The `xe_kmem` server do start without any problems (9 out of 10 times) while programs like Xcode and Ghidra is open and while spotlight is indexing in the background.
+**NOTE: **: The `xpl_kmem` server do start without any problems (9 out of 10 times) while programs like Xcode and Ghidra is open and while spotlight is indexing in the background.
 It is unlikely that you will have to use one of the above setup configuration to get it started.

 ### Demo 1: `demo_sudo` - Running commands with root privilege